10 R Documentation

 10.1 Add-on packages

-For instance, tidyquant is a tidyverse package that helps us collect and analyze financial data in R. You’ll also find people using the R package quantmod for the same array of tasks.
+For instance, tidyquant is a tidyverse package that helps us collect and analyze financial data in R. You’ll also find people using the R package quantmod for the same array of tasks performed by tidyquant.
 Neither tidyquant nor quantmod comes with the base R. They are add-on packages that R users have developed to accomplish very specific tasks.

-The question is: How are the two packages tidyquant and quantmod different from each other?
-Which one should I use?
-How would I know if this is a “good” package or not?
-What is tidyverse? etc. etc. Besides, after we have selected a package, navigating its documentation could be daunting at first.
-Below we offer some tips on navigating R documentation to find and use add-on packages.
+But how are the two packages tidyquant and quantmod different from each other?
+Which one should we use?
+How would we know if it is a “good” package or not?
+What is tidyverse?
+How to navigate the seemingly daunting documentation of a selected package?
+Below are some tips for utilizing R documentation to find and use add-on packages.

 10.3 Finding and using add-on packages